2009 European F3 Open Championship

 The 2009 European F3 Open Championship was the first season with the new championship denomination after eight seasons of the Spanish Formula Three Championship.
-It began on 2 May 2009 in Valencia and will end on 1 November in Montmeló after 16 rounds in five different countries.
+It began on 2 May 2009 in Valencia and will end on 1 November in Montmeló after 16 rounds in five countries.
 The main Class A title was claimed by Bruno Méndez, holding off Celso Míguez by just two points.
 Callum MacLeod won the secondary Copa F306/300, as well as finishing ninth in the overall championship.
 Méndez's team Campos Racing also claimed the teams title, beating main rivals Drivex by seven points.